mozilla-mobile/mozilla-vpn-client/README.md

 ```bash
 ./scripts/macos/apple_compile.sh ios [--adjust <adjust_token>]
 ```
+(If you get an error like `Step 7: Generate translation resources...
+sh: /Users/[username]/Qt/6.2.4/ios/bin/lconvert: No such file or directory` you may need to provide the macOS Qt bin folder through the -q flag:
+`./scripts/macos/apple_compile.sh ios -q ~/Qt/6.2.4/macos/bin`)

 7. Xcode should automatically open.
 You can then run/test/archive/ship the app.
-If you prefer to compile the appa in command-line mode, use the following
+If you prefer to compile the app in command-line mode, use the following
 command:
 ```bash
 xcodebuild build CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO -project "Mozilla VPN.xcodeproj"